Paul Gauguin: Marquesas Islands

 Gauguin had nurtured his plan of settling in the Marquesas ever since seeing a collection of intricately carved Marquesan bowls and weapons in Papeete during his first months in Tahiti.
 However, he found a society that, as in Tahiti, had lost its cultural identity.
 Of all the Pacific island groups, the Marquesas were the most affected by the import of Western diseases (especially tuberculosis).
 An 18th-century population of some 80,000 had declined to just 4,000.
 Catholic missionaries held sway and, in their effort to control drunkenness and promiscuity, obliged all native children to attend missionary schools into their teens.
 French colonial rule was enforced by a gendarmerie noted for its malevolence and stupidity, while traders, both Western and Chinese, exploited the natives appallingly.

 Gauguin settled in Atuona on the island of Hiva-Oa, arriving 16 September 1901.
 This was the administrative capital of the island group, but considerably less developed than Papeete although there was an efficient and regular steamer service between the two.
 There was a military doctor but no hospital.
 The doctor was relocated to Papeete the following February and thereafter Gauguin had to rely on the island's two health care workers, the Vietnamese exile Nguyen Van Cam (Ky Dong), who had settled on the island but had no formal medical training, and the Protestant pastor Paul Vernier, who had studied medicine in addition to theology.
 Both of these were to become close friends.

 He bought a plot of land in the center of the town from the Catholic mission, having first ingratiated himself with the local bishop by attending mass regularly.
-This bishop was Monseigneur Joseph Martin, initially well disposed to Gauguin because he was aware that Gauguin had sided with the Catholic party in Tahiti in his journalism.
+This bishop was Monseigneur Rogatien-Joseph Martin, initially well disposed to Gauguin because he was aware that Gauguin had sided with the Catholic party in Tahiti in his journalism.

-Gauguin built a two-floor house on his plot, sturdy enough to survive a later cyclone which washed away most other dwellings in the town.
+Gauguin built a two-floor house on his plot, sturdy enough to survive a later cyclone that washed away most other dwellings in the town.
 He was helped in the task by the two best Marquesan carpenters on the island, one of them called Tioka, tattooed from head to toe in the traditional Marquesan way (a tradition suppressed by the missionaries).
 Tioka was a deacon in Vernier's congregation and became Gauguin's neighbour after the cyclone when Gauguin gifted him a corner of his plot.
 The ground floor was open-air and used for dining and living, while the top floor was used for sleeping and as his studio.
 The door to the top floor was decorated with a polychrome wood-carved lintel and jambs that still survive in museums.
 The lintel named the house as Maison du Jouir (i.e. House of Pleasure), while the jambs echoed his earlier 1889 wood-carving Soyez amoureuses vous serez heureuses (i.e. Be in Love, You Will Be Happy).
 The walls were decorated with, amongst other things, his prized collection of forty-five pornographic photographs he had purchased in Port Said on his way out from France.